-&lt;sup>83 The requirement is usually referred to as "public purpose", but in some other treaties may also be called "public interest", "public benefit", public utility" etc. See in detail Newcombe and Paradell, Law and Practice of Investment Treaties: Standards of Treatment, 370.
+82 The requirement is usually referred to as "public purpose", but in some other treaties may also be called "public interest", "public benefit", public utility" etc. See in detail Newcombe and Paradell, Law and Practice of Investment Treaties: Standards of Treatment, 370.

-&lt;sup>84 Correa, "Intellectual Property Rights as an Investment: Options for Developing Countries," 15.
+83 Correa, "Intellectual Property Rights as an Investment: Options for Developing Countries," 15.

-&lt;sup>85 See Dolzer and Schreuer, Principles of International Investment Law, 272.
+84 See Dolzer and Schreuer, Principles of International Investment Law, 272.

-&lt;sup>86 The discussion on who loses and who wins in case of compulsory licences is a difficult one.
+85 The discussion on who loses and who wins in case of compulsory licences is a difficult one.
 Particularly when the products produced under the compulsory licence are distributed to persons in need of the products and who would otherwise not have been able to buy these products, the issuance of the compulsory licences may even have positive economic effects for the original right holder, since he or she does not lose any revenue, but his or her product profits by becoming more well-known.

-thus always bring up issues that have to be considered from both the perspective of intellectual property law, mostly the TRIPS Agreement, and the perspective of investment law, mostly the applicable BITs.
+As demonstrated above, investment law is thus of considerable significance to questions of compulsory licences, and expropriation provisions are relevant disciplines available to investors to tackle the potentially negative economic effects of compulsory licences.
+Discussions on compulsory licences thus always bring up issues that have to be considered from both the perspective of intellectual property law, mostly the TRIPS Agreement, and the perspective of investment law, mostly the applicable BITs.
 This fact inevitably leads to the question about possible interactions between the different, competing areas of law.
 Does one set of rules provide for more far-reaching rights, and what is the relationship in the case of diverging provisions?
 A few points on the possible TRIPS-plus characteristics and on interrelationships of investment law and the TRIPS Agreement need to be raised.